ARION

 The wolf noticed him standing behind the pilot seat and then she pointed outside without a word.
 His eyes followed the glistening paths and it took a moment or two before something stood out at him.

 Down in front of them was a path at ground-level that led straight into the mountains of the crater rim.
-It was narrow, barely wide enough for two people to walk side by side, but appeared to go on through the destruction.
+The cleft in the rock was narrow, barely wide enough for two people to walk side by side, but appeared to go on through the destruction.

 “Let’s all take a walk,” she said with a smile.